The Black Moon: Book Two

 As Book Two closes, it is late spring of 1795, and Drake Carne learns from Geoffrey Charles that the Warleggans are pressuring Morwenna to marry Ossie Whitworth.

 Book Three

-Book Three, consisting of thirteen chapters, begins in late May and ends in early August of 1795.
+Book Three, consisting of thirteen chapters, begins in late May and ends in early August 1795.

 Key events are the failed Royalist expedition to France, the rescue of Dwight Enys, the death of Aunt Agatha, Morwenna's marriage to Ossie Whitworth and George's dawning realization that the paternity of his son, Valentine, may be in question.